libialany/pycheck/README.md

 ```

 <br/>
-If the user is on windows we can also send a notification.
+If the user is on windows or macOS we can also send a notification.

 ```py
 notify = True # Show notification, default is False